The GOP: An Ball and Chain on America – A Useful Metaphor

 [The National Review] stands athwart history, yelling Stop, at a time when no one is inclined to do so, or to have much patience with those who so urge it.

-The National Review (and the GOP) is still doing this today Where once this idea of the GOP stopping things was largely confined to (arguably rational) economic theory, the party has since purged its (relatively) more sensible members and seems hell bent owning the Libs in every possible way for who knows why.
+The National Review (and the GOP) is still doing this today Where once this idea of the GOP stopping things was largely confined to (arguably rational) economic theory, the party has since purged its (relatively) more sensible members and given up the idea of governance.
+They are hell bent owning the Libs in every possible way for who knows why.
 Inter-party warfare is one thing, but, in or out of power, the GOP has been a ball and chain on America for nearly a half century.

 - Imagine what America and the world would be like today if the GOP had not continually prevented actions to stave off the climate crisis.
 We’ve now passed the tipping point and can only hope to lessen the effects of rising oceans, burning forests and stronger hurricanes —yet they still stop action.